skip to main content

 • Livable Communities: Livable communities are designed so that most daily necessities and services are located within a short, convenient walk or bike ride to housing.
 As a result, communities can allocate space traditionally used for automobiles towards public space and infrastructure for active modes like walking, biking, and rolling.

-• Coordinated services: Coordination of transportation and housing during the planning process can make coordinated services easier after construction, as it can create seamless support of populations in need.
+• Coordinated services: Coordination of transportation and housing during the planning process can make coordinated services easier after construction, as it can create seamless support for populations in need.
 This fosters personal mobility by connecting people to homes, jobs, education, medical services, and communities.
-Once construction on a transportation or housing project is complete, the Coordinated Council on Access and Mobility (CCAM) offers tools and guides about pooling resources such as transit formula funds with HUD or HHS funding.
+Once construction on a transportation or housing project is complete, the Coordinated Council on Access and Mobility (CCAM) offers tools and guides about pooling resources, such as transit formula funds with HUD or HHS funding.

 show more